openbmc/docs/designs/device-tree-gpio-naming.md

 #### power-chassis-good
 Indicates the power good state of the chassis.

+#### power-supply-count
+Indicates the number of power supplies that are expected to be present and working for this type of system for the case where a system has a model that supports a different number of power supplies.
+Default is the lowest number of power supplies expected of the two models.
+In the case when the number of power supplies that are present are less than the ones indicated by this GPIO, the HW can then take actions such as reducing the system's performance so that it can maintain its powered on state.

 #### regulator-standby-faulted
 This GPIO value represents the status of standby power regulator fault detection logic.
 This GPIO is an input only.
 The status will reflect a regulator non-faulted condition after AC power cycle when no standby power regulator fault condition is present.
 The status will reflect a standby regulator power faulted condition when an unexpected drop in standby power is detected.